c-blake/cron/README.md

 Jobs written with `cron` are in fact usually very low overhead - on the order of 100 parts per billion of one CPU (much like `kslog`).
-I have not done so, but I suspect this can be made even lower without compromising Turing completeness by "faking the future" to tests in a batch to compute much longer sleeps.[^8] This would, however, break jobs that reach out to dynamic system state, e.g. file presence, to decide if they run (which cronds do not even allow).
+I have not done so, but I suspect this can be shrunk without compromising Turing completeness by "faking the future" to tests in a batch to compute much longer sleeps.[^8] This would, however, break jobs that reach out to dynamic system state, e.g. file presence, to decide if they run (which cronds do not even allow).

 Time Zones
 ----------
-Even more subtle than jitter/desynchronization is the never ending morass of time zones.
+More subtle than jitter/desynchronization is the unending saga of time zones.
 If you like, you can just set `cron.utc = true` to use UTC for everything.
 If you have a Nim lib you like to convert to local zones then you can engage that as inline code right in your tests (in Nim with probably some type conversions to `int`).
-There is no new specification language to learn - only function calls/lib access in Nim (or if you rewrite this in your PL of choice).
+There is no new specification language to learn - only proc calls / lib access in Nim (or if you rewrite this in your PL of choice).

 Missing Things
 ==============